HADAS496/comics-and-Reaganomics-/index.md

 image-path="/scrollstory/images/for my project/joker1975 g.png"
 %}

 ## DC Comics made a very bold move.
-After two decades of Joker almost disappearing and beingmore of a goofy harmless prankster rather than a serious criminal and threat to Batman-
+After two decades of Joker almost disappearing and being more of a goofy harmless prankster rather than a serious criminal and threat to Batman-
 # The comic company decided on launching a dedicated series all for him.